smaht-dac/submitr/docs/source/usage.rst

 N.B.
 Though ``submission_center`` is shown in the above screenshot, that particular field is not actually required, as it is automatically added by the ``smaht-submitr`` tool.

+N.B.
+Other file formats are actually supported; see the `Advanced Usage <advanced_usage.html>`_ section for more information.

 Property Deletions
 ------------------